nandorojo/zeego/docs/docs/components/context-menu.md

 ### Web Usage

-On Web, any component available on Radix UI's [ContextMenu](https://www.radix-ui.com/docs/primitives/components/context-menu) is also available on Zeego's ContextMenu, and accepts the same props.
-This is the case as of Zeego 2.
+As of Zeego v2, any component available on Radix UI's [ContextMenu](https://www.radix-ui.com/docs/primitives/components/context-menu) is also available on Zeego's ContextMenu, and accepts the same props, when rendered on web.

+Since Zeego is directly built on top of Radix UI for Web, you can not use `StyleSheet.create` objects on Zeego's `style` props.

+Instead, to style items, you can do one of the following:

+1. Use inline `style` prop
+2. Use `className`, common for Tailwind users
+   a.
+You can optionally use CSS file imports or CSS modules
+3. Use the [create function](/custom#create-custom-components) to create your own component and style it however you want

 ## Component API